This post may contain affiliate links. Read the full disclosure

 Staying comfortable on a long car ride can be a challenge, especially for kids. consider packing pillows and blankets that kids can use in the backseat for naps along the way.

-Travelling for long periods is exhausting, plus it may make them less irritable than trying to over-stimulate them with entertainment the whole way.
+Plus having rest time will make them less irritable than trying to over-stimulate them with entertainment the whole way.

-Comfortable clothing is another must!
 Wearing clothes that are soft and won’t irritate is essential, especially for kids.
 Dress them in layers that can easily be removed if they get too warm or added if they are cold.

 Check out our full packing guide to road trip essentials